Direct powers, ultrapowers and cumulative powers: A hierarchy of cumulative direct powers

 \begin{itemize} \item[(i)] $\varphi$ has no variables on one of its sides; \item[(ii)] or each and every universally quantified or free variable occurring on one side of $\varphi$ also occurs on the other; \item[(iii)] or each of the sides of $\varphi$ either has variables bound by existential quantifiers, or has the occurrence of a constant. \end{itemize}

 If a positive equality in a formula in prenex conjunctive normal form is not non-collapsible, we call it \emph{collapsible}. \end{definition}

 Notice, with the exception of when condition (i) above is satisfied, a positive equality's being non-collapsible is determined by the whole context of the formula in which it occurs (that is, by the quantifiers binding it), rather than just depending on its form alone.
-For the next results, for a formula $\varphi \in \mathcal{L}^\sigma$, let

 \begin{definition}[Non-collapsible formula] We call a formula \emph{non-collapsible} if it is in prenex conjunctive normal form $\varphi = \Delta \bigwedge_{i \leq k} \bigvee_{l \leq p_i} \psi_{i, l}$ and either: